 Generally, assets that the borrower is entitled to dispose of freely would be subject to any security interest agreed to between the borrower and its creditors.
 However, certain assets and rights may be inconsistent with a certain type of security interest under Mexican law, as described in 2.1 Assets Available as Collateral to Lenders.

 Permits and governmental authorisations generally do not allow transfer of title from the original permit-holder without an authorisation from the issuing authority.
-Also, the creation of security on contract rights may require consent from the relevant counterparty if that restriction is set out in the relevant contract.
+Also, the creation of security over contract rights may require consent from the relevant counterparty if that restriction is set out in the relevant contract.

 In order to verify the existence of liens on companies or assets, lenders may need to conduct searches in a number of registries, depending on the relevant assets.
-A search in the online-based Sole Registry for Security Interests on Movable Assets (Registro Único de Garantías Mobiliarias) would identify whether a company has granted security on movable assets owned by that company at a federal level.
+A search in the online-based Sole Registry for Security Interests on Movable Assets (Registro Único de Garantías Mobiliarias) would identify whether a company has granted security over movable assets owned by that company at a federal level.
 However, certain security interests are not required to be registered in that registry.

 In relation to lien searches relating to real estate, it will be necessary to conduct a lien search in the public registry of property of the jurisdiction where the real estate is located.
 Although most registries are being updated to digital files, certain registries continue to conduct a ledger-based registration, which may result in delays in conducting the searches.